Guanyu-Lin/Guanyu-Lin.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am from Carnegie Mellon University.
 Before that, I graduated from Tsinghua University.
 I have broad research interests in data mining and machine learning, especially their large-scale applications.
 Specifically, I am interested in developing more advanced machine learning and deep learning methods for information retrieval and large-scale distributed systems, from optimization and architecture perspectives.
+I was once a research intern at some big techs like Kwai, improving the trillion-parameter models.
 I serve as the PC member for TOIS, AAAI, ICLR Workshop.
 I used to participate in ACM-ICPC, which is a distant memory now.

 Research Interests
 ---